Sustainability at Greenhost

 Seasonality

-Our food isn't grown in greenhouses, which rely on heating, lighting and literally producing CO2 by burning fossil fuels for crops to grow "efficiently".
+Seasonal foodstocks do not rely on heated greenhouses, which rely on heating, lighting and literally producing CO2 by burning fossil fuels for crops to grow "efficiently", and cause light pollution, affecting eg nocturnal wild-life.

 If you live in the Netherlands too, you can find out which seasonal fruits and vegetables are available on the Voedingscentrum calendar.